 Ready to embrace the creative within?
 Start with a few easy tricks:

 - Relax: Take a walk, play a game.
-Let your mind be free of its normal obligations.
+If you’re in a creative block, let your mind be free of its normal obligations.

-- Stop self-editing: Don’t be afraid to have an idea; don’t think that every idea is “stupid.”
+- Stop self-editing: Don’t be afraid to have a creative idea; don’t think that every idea is “stupid.”
 Give yourself the freedom to think freely.
 Critical thinking can come later.

 Find a career that inspires your creative side.